montara-io/dbt-command-center/README.md

 - Run `cd web && npm run build && cd .. && rm -rf dist && python setup.py sdist bdist_wheel` to create source and binary distribution files in the dist/ directory.

-- (Optional) Test your package locally by installing it with `pip install --force-reinstall --no-deps <path-to-git>/dbt-command-center/dist/dbt-command-center-0.1.2.tar.gz`
+- (Optional) Test your package locally by installing it with `pip install --force-reinstall --no-deps <path-to-git>/dbt-command-center/dist/dbt-command-center-<version>.tar.gz`

 ## Release a new version to PyPI

 - Don't forget to update the version in `setup.py`

-- Run `twine upload dist/*` to upload the distribution files to PyPI.
+- A new version is automatically released with every push to the main branch.
+The GitHub Action will build the package and upload it to PyPI.